IceRaptor/HumanResources/README.md

 * What happens if you fire then re-hire the same mechwarrior?
 Does the old state persist?
 * Random list of merc company names as the hiring company
 * Account for inflated hiring bonuses when recalculating on rehire
+* Check events for crew callsigns; I think they only have names?